DataCueCo/datacue-help/docs/install/shopify.md

 4. Save your changes and you're done!

-**Product page**
+**Product page and other pages**

 Most themes don't allow adding custom sections to product pages, but you can do it manually.

-If you're familiar with theme editing, you can find the product page template (`templates/product.liquid`) in the code editor:
+If you're familiar with theme editing, you edit the code of the template you need.
+For instance the product page template is usually in `templates/product.liquid`.

 ![Finding product.liquid](./images/find_template.png)

-Then paste a special tag near the end of your template, where you want DataCue to insert the carousels:
+Then paste a special tag near the end of your template, where you want DataCue to insert the product recommendations:

 ```html
 <div data-dc-products></div>